 - The (in)famous peeing baby penguin in Happy Feet 2.
 Penguins are birds, they not only don't have a urethra (just a cloaca), they don't even have urine.
 Their bodies use uric acid instead of urea, and uric acid (the white paste in pigeon poop) doesn't have to be diluted in water.

 - In The Rescuers Down Under, there's an eagle that's a Giant Flyer big enough for a small boy to ride on.
-Wedge-tailed eagles are impressively large, but they're still not big enough for that.
+Wedge-tailed eagles (the largest eagles in Australia) are impressively large, but they're still not big enough for that.

 - In the same movie, the bird chart Jake looks at when Wilbur is about to land shows such Seldom-Seen Species as scrubbird, lorikeet, honeyeater, butcherbird, galah, noisy miner, rufous whistler (misspelled as "rufus whistler"), crested bellbird, freckled duck and flowerpiercer.
-However, almost none of these birds are the right shape and size (for example, the dove seems to be smaller than the wren, the crested bellbird looks more like a cockatoo), and flowerpiercers are native to South America - a flowerpecker would have been more accurate for Australia.
+However, almost none of these birds are the right shape and size (for example, the dove seems to be smaller than the wren, the crested bellbird looks more like a cockatoo), and flowerpiercers are native to South America - they probably meant to call it a flowerpecker, which would have been more accurate for Australia.

 Films — Live-Action